kobe-org/dope-image-classifier/README.md

 # dope-image-classifier

-a simple classifier served in a dope way
+We train a simple image classifier with PyTorch Lightning and serve it with ONNX and RedisAI.